-Moving on, you can glance at the sheet music and see there’s often an emphasis on the 8th note upbeats that are right after beats 2 and 4; I like to think of these much like the skipped or pushed notes you often hear in swing music, where the end of a phrase is moved a bit forward from a beat or downbeat.
+Moving on, glancing at the sheet music also reveals how there’s often an emphasis on the 8th notes right after beats 2 and 4; I like to think of these much like the skipped or pushed notes you often hear in swing music, where the end of a phrase is moved a bit forward from a beat or downbeat.

 To top it all off, bars of 2/4 are frequently snuck into this number.
 Of course, all of this stuff is hard to notice unless you sit down and count the song out.